AntonHermann/sancus-core/README.md

 ## Overview

-Detailed information is provided in [Repos](/Repos/) and in our docs on Sancus.
+Detailed information is provided in our GitLab Repository at /Repo and in our docs on Sancus.
-Apart from that, the Sancus [website](https://distrinet.cs.kuleuven.be/software/sancus/install.php) can be referred for installation instructions.
+Apart from that, the Sancus [website](https://distrinet.cs.kuleuven.be/software/sancus/install.php) can be referred to for installation instructions.

 ## Port to Altera-DE10 board